MrBounty/ZipponDB/docs/ZiQL.md

 GRAB User { bestfriend IN { name = 'Adrien' } }
 ```

-When using an array with `IN`, it will return all User entities that have at least one friend named Adrien:
+When using an array with `IN`, it will return all User entities that have AT LEAST one friend named Adrien:
 ```js
 GRAB User { friends IN { name = 'Adrien' } }
 ```